 - Gizmogul.com lets you sell old phones for cash and donate to charity at the same time

 - NextWorth.com for phones, cameras, tablets and games

 But those aren't the only options.
-Coinstar is testing a kiosk called ecoATM.com that uses artificial intelligence and extreme digital photography to determine a value for any electronics gadgets you want to sell to the machine.
+Coinstar has a kiosk called ecoATM.com that uses artificial intelligence and extreme digital photography to determine a value for any gadget you want to sell to the machine.

 The ecoATM will fingerprint you and make a photocopy of your picture ID before they make an offer.
 You get cash or cash equivalent on the spot if you accept their offer.
 But for 30 days, the company holds onto the phone.
 If it turns out to be stolen, they turn over your image to the police.
 It's all part of an effort to try to prevent ecoATM from turning into just a high-tech fencing operation.

 If you've got some gadget like a very old TV that has no value, try FreeCycle.org to help move it along to somebody who might be able to use it.